dominik-najberg/symfony-api-example/README.md

 # symfony-api-example

 Symfony is supposed to be a technological detail.
 Here is my proposal on how to do it.

-I am trying my best to keep it as framework agnostic as possible.
-This is why I moved some classes to `\framework`.
+This is as framework agnostic as possible.
+The framework dependencies are only possible in the UI and Infrastructure layers.
+I moved some classes to `\framework` to keep the framework details separate.

+Layered architecture.
+Hexagonal.

 The tests are your documentation.